 Hike: 4–5 hrs | High point: ~5,100m | Meals: B, L, D | Stay: Dingboche

-The second acclimatisation day is the most important in the entire Everest Base Camp trek itinerary.
-The hike from Dingboche to the top of Nagarjun Hill at approximately 5,100m reaches higher than Everest Base Camp itself — as a day trip while sleeping at 4,410m.
-Furthermore, this is the physiological preparation that makes the two nights above 5,000m at Gorakshep survivable rather than miserable.
-Consequently, Day 6 is treated as a non-negotiable by Mountain Hike Nepal — it is never shortened, never skipped, and never replaced with a rest day regardless of how tired the group feels the morning after Dingboche arrival.
+The second acclimatisation day is the most important one in the whole itinerary.
+The hike from Dingboche to the top of Nagarjun Hill, around 5,100m, actually reaches higher than Everest Base Camp itself — as a day trip, while you sleep back down at 4,410m.
+This is the physiological groundwork that makes the two nights above 5,000m at Gorakshep survivable instead of miserable.
+We treat Day 6 as non-negotiable — never shortened, never skipped, never swapped for a rest day, no matter how tired the group feels the morning after arriving in Dingboche.

 Day 07 — Dingboche to Lobuche (4,940m)